Subodhini0906/OceanAI/README.md

 - **Extensible**: Easy to add new document types or LLM providers
 - **Production Ready**: Can be deployed with proper error handling and logging

-## 🔮 Future Enhancements

-- [ ] Support for more LLM providers (OpenAI, Anthropic, etc.)
-- [ ] Test case execution and reporting
-- [ ] Integration with test management tools
-- [ ] Multi-page web application support
-- [ ] Visual test case editor
-- [ ] Test case templates and customization

-## 📄 License

-This project is created for educational/assignment purposes.

-## 👤 Author

-Created as part of the Autonomous QA Agent assignment.

----

-**Happy Testing! 🚀**